Skip to Content

 Jet Ski Lake Mead

-On the topic of outdoor activities, the Lake Mead Marina rents out pontoons, sport boats, and jet skis, giving you the opportunity to spend the day together on the water.
+The Lake Mead Marina rents pontoons, boats, and jet skis, allowing you to spend the day together on the water.
 You’ll even be able to tootle right up to the backside of the Hoover Dam!

 If you prefer non-motorized recreation, the marina also has kayaks and paddleboards available to rent.